 Luckily we were traveling in a van when the rain hit.
 It’s the worst storm this city has had in recent history—172 millimeters of rain.
 Cars and motorbikes were breaking down and being washed away.
 I heard one woman even lost her baby — who somehow floated away …

-Day 2: Marcus and I went to the Emperor Jade Pagoda – a Taoist/Buddhist temple built in 1909 by the city’s Cantonese community.
-It was pretty beautiful.
-It started to rain again like crazy.
+Day 2: Marcus and I went to the Emperor Jade Pagoda — a Taoist/Buddhist temple built in 1909 by the city’s Cantonese community.
+It was beautiful.
+Then, it started to rain again like crazy.
 Marcus didn’t want to get his hiking boots wet so he got a ride out by a girl on a motorbike.
 I had my flip flops on so I just rolled my pants.
 We caught a cab back to the hostel.

 Day 3: I went to the zoo by myself.
 It’s not a great zoo.
 There were some weird animals there and I actually found it pretty scary.
 The elephants were just rocking back and forth; there was a monkey out of his cage; a wild cat looked me dead in the eyes.